misode/deepslate/README.md

 # Deepslate
-Library for rendering Minecraft structures
+Library for rendering and emulating parts of Minecraft

 ## Install
 ```